geekhybrid/tree-vue/README.md

 @Component
 export default class App extends Vue {

   // This method is called when the tree view is created (on Created hook).
-And allows you to customise
+And allows you to customise the tree-view items using the payload passed into the function.

-  // items using the payload passed into the function. customiseTreeView(treeCreatedEvent: TreeViewCreatedEventPayload) {
+  customiseTreeView(treeCreatedEvent: TreeViewCreatedEventPayload) {
     const customisations = treeCreatedEvent.itemCustomisations;